-Having What it Takes: 21 SFS Airmen Prep for Pheonix Raven Course
+Having What it Takes: 21 SFS Airmen prep for Pheonix Raven Course

 |0

-This work, Having What it Takes: 21 SFS Airmen Prep for Pheonix Raven Course [Image 4 of 4], by SrA Ryan Quijas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Having What it Takes: 21 SFS Airmen prep for Pheonix Raven Course, by SrA Ryan Quijas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Having What it Takes: 21 SFS Airmen prep for Pheonix Raven Course